MaastrichtU-IDS/code-server/README.md

 The best way to update the images is to update the version of the environment variables `TENSORFLOW_IMAGE` and `PYTORCH_IMAGE` in the [`publish-docker-gpu.yml` workflow](https://github.com/MaastrichtU-IDS/code-server/blob/main/.github/workflows/publish-docker-gpu.yml), and push the changes to the `main` branch, the new images version will be built and published by GitHub Actions

-You can also build the images locally:
+You can also build the images locally.

 Build Tensorflow: